COVID-19 vaccine sales push Moderna to $12B profit in 2021

 In the recently completed fourth quarter, Moderna earned $4.87 billion on $7.21 billion in revenue, while earnings per share came to $11.29.

-Analysts expect, on average, earnings of $9.96 per share on $6.8 billion in revenue, according to FactSet.
+Analysts expected, on average, earnings of $9.96 per share on $6.8 billion in revenue, according to FactSet.

 For the full year, Moderna earned $12.2 billion, compared to a net loss of $747 million in 2020.

-Moderna makes one of three COVID-19 vaccines currently being used in the United States to fight the pandemic.
-The others are made by Pfizer Inc. and Johnson & Johnson.

-Sales for all three companies soared last year as countries launched mass vaccination campaigns.

-Analysts expect vaccine sales to be strong again in 2022 before starting to tail off.
+Wall Street expects vaccine sales in general to be strong again in 2022 before they start to tail off.
 When that decline happens depends on how the pandemic unfolds.

-Shares of Moderna Inc. tumbled more than 3% in premarket trading.
-Broader U.S. trading indexes dropped more than 2% after Russia launched a military attack on Ukraine.
+For Moderna, analysts forecast 2022 vaccine sales of $20.74 billion according to FactSet.

 ———